kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 #### Answer:  B. Is usually 2-cm long - *FALSE* = E. Is a remnant of the omphalomesenteric duct - TRUE
 - Meckel’s diverticulum is commonest congenital developmental anomaly, more common in males
-	- 2% of population, 2-inches-long and 2 feet from ileocaecal junction
+	- 2% of population, **2-inches-long** and 2 feet from ileocaecal junction
 - It contains all layers of the intestinal wall
 - It can contain gastric or pancreatic mucosa
-- It is a remnant of the omphalomesenteric duct
+- **NOTE** It is a remnant of omphalomesenteric (*vitelline*) duct

 ### Q126
 _Granulomas_ are NOT found in:

-	A. Tuberculosis (TB) - F
+	A. Tuberculosis (TB)
-	B. Sarcoidosis - F
+	B. Sarcoidosis
 	C. Ulcerative colitis
-	D. Crohn’s disease - F
+	D. Crohn’s disease
-	E. Leprosy - F
+	E. Leprosy

 #### Answer: C. Ulcerative colitis - TRUE
-- Granulomas are found in TB, leprosy, schistosomiasis, syphilis, sarcoidosis and Crohn’s disease
-- The lack of granulomas in ulcerative colitis is one of differences between two types of IBD
+- *Lack of granulomas* in ulcerative colitis is one of differences between two types of IBD

+#### Granulomas - LEARN
+- TB
+- Leprosy
+- Schistosomiasis
+- Syphilis
+- Sarcoidosis
+- Crohn’s disease

 ### Q127
 _Dysplasia_ does NOT cause:

-	A. Increased cell growth - F
+	A. Increased cell growth
-	B. Cellular atypia - F
+	B. Cellular atypia
-	C. Abnormal differentiation - F
+	C. Abnormal differentiation
 	D. A low nuclear-to-cytoplasmic ratio
-	E. Pleomorphism - F
+	E. Pleomorphism

 #### Answer: D. A low nuclear-to-cytoplasmic ratio - TRUE
 - Dysplasia is a premalignant change